Jane-Emmanuel/homelessness_usa_2023_analysis.ipynb/README.md

 How to Use

 1. Clone this repository or download the files
-2. Run the Jupyter notebook `homelessness_eda.ipynb` to explore the analysis step-by-step
+2. Run the Jupyter notebook `homelessness_usa_2023_analysis.ipynb` to explore the analysis step-by-step
 3. Alternatively, open `homelessness_eda.html` in a web browser for a static view of the analysis

 Data Source